-The didactic component consists of:
+The didactic/coursework component consists of:

 - CAMRT CT Imaging 1 (or PLAR)

 - CAMRT CT Anatomy Exam

 - CAMRT CT Imaging 2

 - CAMRT CT Imaging 3

-- Discipline Specific Supplement (Quick Self Study)
+- (1) Quick Self Study from the following choices:

 - o CT Colonography, Cardiac CT or Stroke and CT Perfusion

-- Must be completed within the five years prior to SCC submission
+- Must be completed within the five years prior to SCC submission.

-Candidates must pass the courses and achieve a minimum score of 75% on the final examinations of each didactic course applied to the CTIC.
+Candidates must pass the courses and achieve a minimum score of 75% on the final examinations of each course applied to the CTIC.